ivanmorhunn/InternshipProj/README.md

-# Internship Projects — Ivan Morhun
+# IST 495 Internship Projects — Ivan Morhun

 This repository contains all three projects completed as part of the IST 495 cybersecurity internship lecture series under Professor Kaamran Raahemifar at Penn State University.